Lopinosaurus/PagalomaProject/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

-As Lycans' code is not open-source, you will not be able to fork the project to propose a code modification (the source code repository is private).
-However, feel free to [open an issue](https://github.com/Pagaloma-Studio/Final-Beta-Lycans/issues) if you want to propose a feature or report a bug.
+Finally, Lycans code is open-source.
+Contributing is greatly appreciated, just fork the project and open a pull request with your feature !
 <p align="right">(<a href="#top">back to top</a>)</p>